mermaid-js/mermaid/docs/theming.md

           end
 ```
 The Theming Engine does not admit color codes and will only accept proper color values.
 Color Names is not supported so for instance, the color value 'red' will not work, but '#ff0000' will work.

+# Common theming activities

+## How to change the color of the arrows

 # Examples: